Hans-Bananendans/Astrodynamics-Companion/Pages - N-body problem/N-body relative motion.md

 The reason for this is that if you're between Earth and the sun, and you're moving toward the sun, the gravitational effects of the Sun will become dominant more quickly than if you were to move perpendicularly to the sun.
 It can be shown that the ratio between the two radii is:
 $$\dfrac{(r_{SOI})_{min}}{(r_{SOI})_{max}} \approx \left(\dfrac{1+3 \cos^2 (0^\circ)}{1+3 \cos^2 (90^\circ)} \right)^{-1/10} \approx 0.87$$

+Here I have used equation $\text{w4.25}$.
 However, it turns out that we commonly neglect this oblateness and just assume that the SOI is a perfect sphere.
 So we will do the same for now.
 ```ad-warning
 title: Assumption: The Sphere of Influence is a sphere!
 color: 200,80,225